intrbiz/intrbiz-blog-content/posts/open-source/bergamot/scripted_http_checks.md

     check.getIntParameter('port')

 Once the HTTP request is defined, it is executed asynchonously.
-One of two functions will be called back then the request is complete.
+One of two functions will be called back when the request is complete.
 The first function defines the on success callback, the second the on error callback.

     .execute(